yyasha/raspberrypi_router/README.md

 cp /home/username/build/lua-struct/src/struct.lua /home/username/nginxdpi/lualib/
 ```
 edit scripts/startDpi.sh:
-> replace eth0 to your interface
+> replace eth0 with your interface
 > Replace /opt/nginxdpi/bin/openresty and /opt/nginxdpi/cfg/nginx.conf to your path

 edit scripts/startTor.sh, startUserTor.sh and scripts/startGlobalTor.sh:
 > replace 9040 with your TransPort

+edit scripts/startDefaultIptables.sh:
+> replace eth0 with your interface

 edit DPI/nginx.conf:
 > Replace 127.0.0.1 and 9050 with the host and port of your SOCKS5 server!